Dining & Meal Plan Policies

 The process for submitting an appeal:

 The Associate Vice Chancellor of Business Operations will schedule a meeting of the Meal Plan Appeal Committee to allow the student to present his/her case.
 The Associate Vice Chancellor of Business Operations will notify each student by email of the decision on his/ her appeal.
-If the appeal is upheld, the Associate Vice Chancellor of Business Operations will notify the student, Dining Services and the Student Accounts Office.
+If the appeal is upheld, the Associate Vice Chancellor of Business Operations will notify the student, Dining Services and the Bursar's Office of Student Accounts.
 Until the Associate Vice Chancellor of Business Operations notifies the various offices that an appeal has been upheld, a student may well be enrolled and billed for the meal plan.

 The decisions of the Meal Plan Appeal Committee are final.
 A student may submit a new appeal in a subsequent semester if he or she had new grounds for an appeal.